avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

 -The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
 -The "Color + Bump Material" tool creates a mia_material based mental ray shading network with support for color and bump file textures.
 -The "Galaxy" tool runs the Galaxy Creator tool that creates dynamic particle based galaxies.

+Note: The location of the default domemaster control map textures is now:
+Windows:
+C:\Program Files\Domemaster3D\sourceimages\

+Mac OS X:
+/Applications/Domemaster3D/sourceimages/

+The Domemaster3D shelf tools have been updated to automatically link to the new sourceimages folder.

 3DS Max Tools